theriley106/SFPD-Dispatch/README.md

 [![N|Solid](static/nearByPoints.png)](#)
 <p align="center">You can click nearby point to learn details about incidents that have happened nearby</p>

-### #2
+### #2 Reports by Residential Address/Predictions

 [![N|Solid](static/example.png)](#)
-<p align="center">After the user clicks "View Full Report" the web app will open another window showing details surrounding that Long/Lat coordinate</p>
+<p align="center">After the user clicks "View Full Report" the web app will open another window showing details surrounding that Long/Lat coordinate.  <b>Note: The background is a satellite view of the address that was inputted.</b></p>

 [![N|Solid](static/boxWithNoInfo.png)](#)
 <p align="center">This coordinate is <b>NOT</b> a coordinate that's in the Dataset, so it uses nearby instances to make predictions about call priority and response time</p>